tsers-js/core/README.md

   return { signals, Transducers, executor: output$ => {} }
 }
 ```
-Where `signals` is a stream of signals coming from "outside world",
+Where `signals` is a stream of signals coming from the "outside world",
 `Transducers` is a collection of transducer functions and `executor` is
 an interpreter that subscribes to the `output$` signals and creates
 side-effects based on those signals.